-- Compliance Topic: This is a normal Kafka topic which contains the augmented application logs. - State Topic: This is a compacted Kafka topic where the compliance checker can checkpoint the latest offset it has processed.
-This allows it to easily restore its state in case it needs to restart.
+- Compliance Topic: This is a normal Kafka topic which, by default, contains the augmented application logs.
+The information can be compacted to contain nothing but the compliance check response and the request ID for performance reasons.
+The augmented response can still be preserved in the frontend topic (see below). - State Topic: This is a compacted Kafka topic where the compliance checker can checkpoint the latest offset it has processed.
+This allows it to easily restore its state in case it needs to restart. - Frontend Topic: A normal Kafka topic that combines useful information for the frontend application such as the entire consent question augmented with the result of the consent check, etc. This topic duplicates the data already in the system and can be turned off safely.
+It can also be (partially) deleted regularly to be more disc efficient.